 I ask about her name and Tonkei explains that Mama Ntete is named after her son Ntete.
 Apparently, when a Maasai woman becomes a mother she adopts the name of her oldest son.
-I ask Mama Ntete what she was called before she had children and she simply laughs and waves her hand apologetically.
+I ask Mama Ntete what was her name before she had children and she simply laughs and waves her hand apologetically.
 Tonkei explains that

 the Maasai women tend to forget their original name when they have children.